Emergency Tech Essentials for Your Home

 Hand-crank emergency weather radio

-Eton's FRX5-BT ($100) is the best you can get.
+Eton's Weather Alert Radio with Bluetooth ($99.99 on EtonCorp, check price on Amazon) is the best you can get.
 Turn it on to hear the latest weather alerts or set it to "Alert" mode to warn you when severe weather is coming your way.
-You can power the FRX5 with its internal rechargeable battery (2,000mAh, which can also be used to charge your smartphone), with AAA batteries, using a hand crank (four minutes of cranking gives you 10 to 15 minutes of power), or with solar power (the solar panel will charge the battery to full in five to six hours).
+You can power the Sidekick with its internal rechargeable battery (2,600mAh, which can also be used to charge your smartphone), with AAA batteries, using a hand crank (four minutes of cranking gives you 10 to 15 minutes of power), or with solar power (the solar panel will charge the battery to full in 10-12 hours).
 All of these power options mean you'll never be without weather alerts.

 Portable battery charger / Car Jump Starter

 There’s nothing that makes you quite as nervous as watching your phone battery deplete during a storm.
 You want to know you can communicate with the outside world, or just check in with family.
-The Cobra JumPack XL CPP 12000 ($140) is an 11,000mAh battery that can charge any of USB gadgets, including smartphones and tablets.
-It has a super-bright LED flashlight that can also serve as a flashing emergency light.
-And, it can jump start your car (with 300 amp starting current and 500 amp peak current) — you'll appreciate not having to wait for someone to come along and give you a jumpstart if your battery dies.
+The Cobra JumPack XL H2O CPP 15000 ($149.95 on Cobra, check price on Amazon) is an 12,000mAh battery that can charge any of USB gadgets, including smartphones and tablets.
+It's water-resistant and has a super-bright LED flashlight, so it can also serve as a flashing emergency light in all weather.
+And, it can jump start your car (with 400 amp starting current and 600 amp peak current) — you'll appreciate not having to wait for someone to come along and give you a jumpstart if your battery dies.
+It has LEDs that turn green when it's ready to jumpstart your car or are red if you have it hooked up improperly, making it easy for anyone to use.

 You know it’s important to keep candles and flashlights nearby during a storm, but did you know LED flashlights actually shine brighter than regular flashlights?
-The CVLIFE XM-L T6 ($20) flashlight can generate 800-lumens to light up an area up to 700 feet in front of you.
-It has 5 Function Modes, three brightness levels — High, Medium and Low — plus strobe and SOS.
-The flashlight is water resistant (IPX6), so can be used in the rain.
-And, it uses rechargeable lithium batteries with circuitry to prevent over charge and over discharge.
-It comes with a regular charger and car charger.
+The ThruNite TC12 ($69.99, on sale for $59.99 on ThruNite, check price on Amazon) flashlight can generate 1100-lumens to light up an area up to 800 feet in front of you.
+It has six modes — Firefly (for nighttime reading without blinding yourself), Low, Medium, High, Turbo and Strobe (for disorienting intruders).
+The flashlight is water resistant (IPX8), so can be submerged up to six feet without a problem.
+And, it uses rechargeable lithium batteries which provide between 3.6 hours (on high) and 2.5 days of battery life (in Firefly mode, it lasts 49 days).

-The super portable Luci EMRG light ($15) is perfect for when you're headed out camping or just want to keep an emergency light on the car.
+The super portable MPOWERED Luci EMRG light ($14.95 on MPOWERED, check price on Amazon) is perfect for when you're headed out camping or just want to keep an emergency light on the car.
 Luci is solar-powered and 8 hours in the sun will fully charge this pocket-sized lantern.
 When you need light, inflate its balloon body and switch it on.
 Four LED lights (three white and one red) let it work as a lantern, flashlight, strobe light, or red-flashing SOS beacon.
 Luci floats, can be submerged up to one meter, and can be dropped without problem, making it a good companion no matter where your trip takes you.

 If you make Luci part of your emergency kit, it loses about 5 percent of its charge for every month in your closet—but that's still enough to keep it in your emergency kit.